 “I don’t have ego when it comes to child abuse cases.
 I want them properly investigated in a timely manner. … You can’t be wrong on a case like this. … The cases were not never being investigated.”

 Now, he said, “I’m going to get this election play out.
-If I had known (the DA) had concerns, I would have reached out months ago.”
+If I had known (the DA) had concers, I would have reached out months ago.”

 And when it’s over, does Heckathorn feel he’ll be able to work with Pollock, whatever the outcome?
 “Of course,” he said.
 “Our job is to be partners.”

-The post Jefferson County DA Leriche, retired sheriff Adkins endorse Heckathorn challenger Pollock appeared first on KTVZ.
+The post Jefferson County campaign bombshell: DA, retired sheriff Adkins endorse Heckathorn challenger Pollock appeared first on KTVZ.